Ever heard about the river Alta in Norway? – well the Kola river is almost equivalent to Alta in size of fish caught.

 Drive to Camp

-The drive takes approx. 1 hour.
+Drive to camp is approx. 1 hour.
 As soon as you arrive to the lodge you will have an early dinner then gear up and get ready for fishing on the following Sunday morning.

 The return flight departs around 16:00 arriving in Helsinki in the afternoon, giving most of the anglers a chance of a connecting flight to their home destination.